-The IDT SGAS701 is a solid-state chemiresistor sensor designed to detect hydrogen in air.
-The sensor uses an integrated heater with highly sensitive MOx material tailored for detection of hydrogen.
+The IDT SGAS711 is a solid-state chemiresistor sensor designed to detect flammable gases in air.
+The SGAS711 sensor uses an integrated heater with highly sensitive MOx material tailored for detection of flammable gases, such as methane, propane, hydrogen, liquefied petroleum gas (LPG), and more.
+In addition to detecting flammable gases, the sensor is also sensitive to other hydrocarbons, such as pentane and R410a, and it can be used for leak detection.

-The chemiresistor sensors of IDT's SGAS family are based upon the principle that metal oxide materials undergo surface interactions (physisorption and chemisorption) with gas molecules at elevated temperatures, resulting in a measurable change in electrical resistance.
-As these materials are polycrystalline (i.e., composed of multiple grains with distinct grain boundaries), the adsorbed gases have significant electronic effects on the individual grains.
+The chemiresistor sensors in the IDT SGAS family are based on the principle that metal-oxide materials undergo surface interactions (physisorption and chemisorption) with gas molecules at elevated temperatures, resulting in a measurable change in electrical resistance.
+As metal-oxide materials are polycrystalline (i.e., composed of multiple grains with distinct grain boundaries), the adsorbed gases have significant electronic effects on the individual grains.
 These gas-solid interactions result in a change in electron (or hole) density at the surface (i.e., a space charge forms), which in turn changes the electrical conductivity of the oxide.
-IDT has developed a set of nanostructured gas sensing materials with excellent sensitivity and stability.
+IDT has developed a set of nanostructured gas-sensing materials with excellent sensitivity and stability.